 The City of Fairfield has been a US Department of Housing and Urban Development (HUD) Community Development Block Grant program entitlement city since 1975.
 Entitlement funding is determined by a formula based on the size of the city and the total population in poverty.
 Use the following links to view more detailed information about the CDBG program.

-To add an agency’s name to the CDBG interest list or for more information about Fairfield’s CDBG program, please contact Housing Finance Analyst Sullina Sanchez via email or by phone at 707-428-7729.
+To add an agency’s name to the CDBG interest list or for more information about Fairfield’s CDBG program, please contact Housing Finance Analyst, Sullina Sanchez via email or phone at 707-428-7729.

 The Consolidated Plan identifies the priority community development needs for the City of Fairfield, including housing, neighborhood development, infrastructure improvements, anti-poverty strategies, and human services.
 The priority needs are then ranked as high, medium or low priorities.

 The 2017-2022 Consolidated Plan, adopted by City Council on August 15, 2017, identifies the strategies for addressing the priority community needs for the five years ending June 2022.

 Additionally, HUD approved the City's Neighborhood Revitalization Strategy Area (NRSA) Plan, addressing the needs of the community under NRSA goals and guidelines.
 Review the Neighborhood Revitalization Initiative Plan.

 The Citizen Participation Plan (CPP) is designed to specifically encourage public participation in the development or amendment process by low- and moderate-income persons, particularly residents of slum and blighted areas or predominately low- and moderate-income neighborhoods, where HUD program funding is proposed to be used.
 Specific public engagement is required for developing the following activities: